 The technique of scribing engineering ceramics such as silicon nitride or alumina involves a groove being cut into the material, the width of which can be controlled.
 The material can then be broken along this groove.
 This leaves a high quality edge... read more >

 Silicon is used across a number of industries including; solar cells, microelectronics, micromachining and semiconductor manufacturing.
 There is also growing potential in other sectors including entertainment goods.
 In the vast majority of... read more >

 Laser cutting is just one of many different processes that our high-quality fiber lasers are capable of.
 While one of our machines is capable of performing multiple processes for varying applications and materials, in this article we explore the... read more >

 Metal is perhaps the most common material that is cut with lasers.
-There are over one hundred different types of metal, and hundreds of industries around the world use some type of metal, whether at the beginning or at the end of the manufacturing... read more >
+There are over one hundred different types of metal, and hundreds of industries around the world which need laser cut metal, whether at the beginning or at the end of the... read more >

 The automotive industry is a huge industry, encompassing everything from the designing, developing, producing and manufacturing of automotive vehicles, and finishing with the testing, marketing and selling of said vehicles.